Menstrual Blood Clots: Causes, Normal vs Abnormal

 Fibroids are one type of obstruction that can cause you to experience abnormal clots during menstruation.
 Fibroids are uterine tumors, often benign, that are overgrowths of smooth tissue and connective tissue within the wall of the uterus.
 This influences the passing of heavy blood clots, as well as pain and pressure in the abdomen.[5]

-In the presence of fibroids, there is often menorrhagia which is defined as heavy and prolonged bleeding.
-Fibroids can grow in any location within the uterus, and if they grow under the uterine lining or the uterine wall, it will result in abnormal bleeding.
+In the presence of fibroids, there is often menorrhagia, which is defined as heavy and prolonged bleeding.
+Fibroids can grow in different locations within the uterus, and if they develop beneath the uterine lining or within the uterine wall, they may lead to abnormal bleeding.
+Among common period blood clots causes fibroids are frequently discussed because heavy menstrual flow associated with fibroids can increase the likelihood of passing larger blood clots during menstruation.
 In this case, there may be clots that can equal or surpass a quarter in size.[6]

 In addition to abnormal bleeding and blood clots, bladder dysfunction, and iron deficiency anemia due to increased blood flow may also present.
 There may also be weight gain around the abdomen, resulting in a protruding stomach, accompanied by lower back pain.
 Having a history of fibroids can also lead to irregular menstruation and fertility struggles.[7]